Dihovo: Demographics

+Dihovo is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
+The inhabitants attested largely bore mixed Slavic-Albanian anthroponyms, such as Pejo son of Gerg, Dabzhiv Gugur, Dimitri, son of Grnçar, Andreja Martin etc.

 In the early 19th century population of Dihovo was populated by Tosks, a subgroup of southern Albanians.

-In statistics gathered by Vasil Kanchov in 1900, the village of Dihovo was inhabited by 200 Christians and 260 Muslim Albanians.
-According to the statistics of Geographers Dimitri Mishev and D. M. Brancoff, the town had a total Christian population of 560 in 1905, of which all were Patriarchist Bulgarians.
+In statistics gathered by Vasil Kanchov in 1900, the village of Dihovo was inhabited by 200 Christian Bulgarians and 260 Muslim Albanians.
+According to the statistics of Bulgarian Exarchate secretary Dimitar Mishev (as D. M. Brancoff), the village had a total Christian population of 560 in 1905, of which all were Patriarchist Bulgarians.
 It also had 1 Greek school.

 At the outbreak of the Balkan War in 1912, 3 people from Dihovo were volunteers in the Macedonian-Edirne militia.
 The village remained in Serbia after the Inter-Allied War in 1913.